ydahal1/ydahal1/jokes.md

-Why did the melons plan a big wedding?
-Because they cantaloupe!
+I don’t play soccer because I enjoy the sport.
+I’m just doing it for kicks.

 [
-Mon May 12 00:30:05 UTC 2025
+Tue May 13 00:28:12 UTC 2025
  ]